Looking for a business loan

 Reverse charge is applicable in the cases mentioned below:

-e-Invoicing was implemented in India in a phased manner from 1st October 2020 for companies having turnover higher than Rs.500 crore in any financial year from FY 2017-18 onwards.
+Before we begin the discussion of e-invoicing for RCM transactions, let's know the applicability of the e-invoicing system. e-Invoicing was implemented in India in a phased manner from 1st October 2020 for companies having turnover higher than Rs.500 crore in any financial year from FY 2017-18 onwards.
 Later, it was made applicable to businesses with turnover higher than Rs.100 crore and Rs.50 crores from 1st January 2021 and 1st April 2021, respectively.
 Currently, the limit of Rs.20 crore applies from 1st April 2022.
-Later from 1st October 2022, it shall apply to a limit of more than Rs.10 crore.
+Later from 1st October 2022, it has been made applicable to a limit of more than Rs.10 crore.

-Under e-invoicing, a supplier must upload all their B2B invoices on the Invoice Registration Portal (IRP).
+Under e-invoicing, a supplier must upload all their B2B invoices on the Invoice Registration Portal (IRP) in a defined time limit if applicable (From 1st May 2023, 7-day window applies to report invoices to IRP for those with AATO equal to or more than Rs.100 crore).
 The IRP authenticates the invoice and issues an Invoice Reference Number (IRN).
 The supplier carries out this process.
 But, in the case of reverse charge transactions, the recipient of supplies generates the invoice and reports the same to the government in the GST returns.
 The invoice will now need to be reported to the IRP first, and from there, the same will get auto-populated in the GST returns.

 Now, let’s discuss the applicability of e-invoicing on different types of RCM transactions: